 Interviews - Peer to peer, semi-structured interviews will be conducted in a flexible manner to take account of both interviewer and interviewee needs.
 The process will be closely supported by the university research team.
-Interviews will be conducted either face-to-face, at a location accessible and convenient to both parties (with refreshments available throughout), or virtually via the Field Notes app.
+Interviews will be conducted either face-to-face, at a location accessible and convenient to both parties (with refreshments available throughout), or virtually via Microsoft Teams or Zoom.
 If desired by the interviewer or interviewee, some interviews may be conducted in pairs, with either DM, SC, the Research Fellow or another CIG member present, to support the interview process and facilitate feedback to the interviewer.
 Conducting interviews in pairs has been shown to increase the quality of peer interviewing [44].
 Where participants have an informal carer they will be offered the option of doing a joint interview with their carer.
 The interviews will last approximately 45mins.

-Virtual interviews will take place via a recorded video call using the Field Notes app.
-University researchers will have admin rights which allow them to access and back up recordings on a secure server at the University of Leeds.
+Virtual interviews will take place via a recorded video call using Microsoft Teams or Zoom.
+Recordings will be saved on a secure server at the University of Leeds.